divio/divio-cloud-docs/reference/work-media-storage.rst

 Introduction
 ------------

-File storage on Divio projects is handled by dedicated storage systems entirely separate from the application.
-The available storage depends on the Divio region your project uses.
-Most projects use Amazon Web Services's S3 service, or another S3 provider.
+File storage on Divio applications is handled by dedicated storage systems entirely separate from the application.
+The available storage depends on the Divio region your application uses.
+Most applications use Amazon Web Services's S3 service, or another S3 provider.
 Others use Microsoft Azure blob storage.

 In our architecture, the same application may be running in multiple parallel container, each with its own local file storage independent of each of the others.
 Moreover, this storage is not persistent, and exists only for as long as the